northwesternmutual/regent/README.md

 **greet-user.js**

-You can invoke these rules by calling one of the `ja` helper
+You can invoke these rules by calling one of the `regent` helper

 ```javascript
 import regent from 'regent';